 In my past life, I was a wandering scientist.
-I studied climate change in the Arctic; epigenetics in a Harvard immunology lab; and behavioral conditioning in alcohol-addicted rats.
+I studied climate change in the Arctic; epigenetics in the immune system; and behavioral conditioning in alcohol-addicted rats.
 I also formulated vaccines in a pharmaceutical lab.
 I have a B.A. in biology (from Rutgers University) and an M.A. in environmental science and M.S. in journalism (both from Columbia University).

 I was born in Medellin, Colombia, adopted by Sicilian-Americans, and raised in Central New Jersey.
 I live in Manhattan with my husband and a cat who was originally named Isis but is now called Tiny.